Jeniffer-sys/FINAL-PROJECT---Global-Sales-Performance-Analysis/README.md

 Order Date & Ship Date – Timeline of sales and delivery operations

+##  LIBRARIES USED

+ For Data Loading & Manipulation

+Pandas – Used for data cleaning, transformation, and structured data handling.

+NumPy – Used for numerical operations and mathematical computations

+ For Data Visualization

+Matplotlib – Used for creating basic charts, graphs, and data plots to represent sales trends and distributions.

+Seaborn – Built on top of Matplotlib, used for advanced statistical visualizations with enhanced aesthetics.

 This dataset offers a comprehensive perspective on sales performance and profitability, enabling analysis across multiple dimensions such as product, region, time, and customer behavior.